-Download and use the templates to cut out the front of your mini softie from the orange felt and the back from the yellow felt.
+Download and use the templates to cut out the front of your tiny monster softie from the orange felt and the back from the yellow felt.

 Pin the front and back of the softie together and sew around the body leaving a 3cm gap for stuffing.
-Running stitch tutorial here.
+And here’s a running stitch tutorial.